 The TSP shall make available relevant technical training for their staff members to perform their functions.

-For the staff members performing information verification and vetting (i.e.,RA officers), public key infrastructure topics, authentication and vetting policies and procedures, applicable CP and CPS material and common threats to the information verification process are included.
+For the staff members performing information verification and vetting (i.e., Validation Specialist), public key infrastructure topics, authentication and vetting policies and procedures, applicable CP and CPS material and common threats to the information verification process shall be included.